da-wen/PhpRedisBundle/README.md

 * set: parameter timeout is defined as float in docbloc and function.
 It is an int or long.
 Float will rase an error
 * bitOf: always returns 0
 * migrate: returns false when successful
+* lTrim, listTrim: return value is commented as array.
+Bool will be returned

 Configuration
 =============